-In 2012, DOJ published the National PREA Standards, which were promulgated to prevent, detect, and respond to sexual victimization and abuse in confinement settings.
-The PREA Standards are set out at 28 C.F.R.
+Standards are set out at 28 C.F.R.
 Part 115, and apply to confinement facilities including adult prisons and jails, juvenile facilities, police lockups, and community corrections facilities.

 Under PREA, if a state's chief executive (e.g., governor) does not certify full compliance with the National PREA Standards, the state is subject to the loss of 5 percent of certain DOJ grant funds, including JAG award funds, unless the chief executive submits an assurance to DOJ that no less than 5 percent of such funds will be used solely for the purpose of enabling the state to achieve and certify full compliance with the PREA Standards in future years.
-See 42 U.S.C. § 15607(e)(2).
+See 34 U.S.C. § 30307(e)(2).